Mature Masculine

 • Whining: Complaining without taking responsibility.

-He avoids strength because he fears becoming the Bully.
-Rather than learning to use strength well, he avoids it altogether.
+The Wimp avoids strength because he fears becoming the Bully.
+Rather than learning to use strength well, he avoids it.

 The Uninitiated Man

-The Wimp often carries the psychology of an uninitiated man—a boy who never underwent the ordeal that transforms him into a mature male.
+The Wimp often carries the psychology of an uninitiated man, a boy who never underwent the ordeal that transforms him into a mature male.
 Traditional cultures understood that boys don't become men automatically.
-They require intentional initiation: separation from the mother, ordeal with older men, and return with a new identity.
+They need intentional initiation: separation from the mother, ordeal with older men, and return with a new identity.

-Modern men rarely receive this.
 Without initiation, a man remains stuck between boyhood and manhood.
-He may succeed externally while remaining a boy internally—passive, dependent, waiting for someone else to confer manhood on him.
+He may succeed externally while remaining a boy internally: passive, dependent, waiting for someone else to confer manhood on him.

 The Strength He Buried

-He has power.
-He buried it.
+The Wimp has power.
+He just buried it.
 He's so afraid of what he might do with strength that he pretends he has none.

 But the strength didn't disappear.
 It went underground.
 It's still there, coiled and waiting.
-The tragedy is that his strength could serve.
-It could protect.
-It could create.
+His strength could serve and protect.
 But he's so afraid of its shadow that he won't let it into the light.

 Gifts of the Wimp